talha131/onCrashReboot/content/Computer Literacy Study Guide/File Management and Compression Essentials/20-File Compression Basics.md

 - **Saves Storage Space**: Compressed files occupy less space on a hard drive or cloud storage.
 - **Faster File Sharing**: Smaller files take less time to send and receive over the internet.
 - **Convenience**: Bundles multiple files into a single, compact file for easy organization.
+- **Efficient Data Management**: It allows for more efficient data management, especially when dealing with large files or folders.

 ## Types of File Compression